Eye Bag Removal

 Surgery carries risks as well as benefits which will be discussed at your consultation.

-How to remove Eye bags?
+How do you remove Eye bags?

 Dark circles around the eyes or extra skin can be treated using a simple procedure under local anaesthetic or general anaesthetic.
 Many patients like to avoid the risks and expense of a full general anaesthetic and cope well with local anaesthetic.
 It’s easier than going to the dentist.